AreefSyam/Quickdrop_Project/README.md

 ### 2.4 Other Requirements:
    - **Space Constraint:**
-       - Use space proportional to the number of jobs and the maximum deadline O(n + d).
+       - Use space proportional to the number of jobs O(n) and additional space for dynamic programming arrays.
-       - Includes arrays to store jobs and scheduled jobs.
+       - Includes arrays to store jobs and dynamic programming results.

    - **Time Constraint:**
        - Sorting: O(n log n) for sorting jobs by profit.
-       - Scheduling: O(n * d) for scheduling jobs up to their deadlines.
+       - Scheduling: O(n^2) for calculating the maximum profit using dynamic programming.

    - **Value Constraint:**
        - Profits and deadlines must be positive integers.